FartLabs/fartlabs.org/blog/mission.md

 ## Take control

 We are building a future where users take control of their digital experience.
-[Learn more](/blog) about how contributing to our project helps us advocating for open, user-centric autodidactic research and development tools, you can be a part of this movement.
-Join us!
+[Learn more](/blog) about how contributing to our project helps us to advicate for open, user-centric autodidactic research and development tools.

 <a class="fart-button" href="https://github.com/FartLabs" target="_blank">GitHub<small>↗</small></a>
 <a class="fart-button" href="https://go.fart.tools/chat" target="_blank">Chat<small>↗</small></a>
 <a class="fart-button" href="https://shop.fartlabs.org/" target="_blank">Shop<small>↗</small></a>